parsambni/StackCalc-Infix-Expression-Evaluator/README.md

+# StackCalc Infix Expression Evaluator

 ## Overview
-The Expression Evaluator is a C++ project that converts infix mathematical expressions (the way we normally write them) into postfix notation, and then evaluates the expression.
+StackCalc Infix Expression Evaluator is a C++ project that converts infix mathematical expressions (the way we normally write them) into postfix notation, and then evaluates the expression.
 This tool supports a variety of operations including basic arithmetic, exponentiation, factorials, and trigonometric functions.
 Whether you're a student exploring data structures or a hobbyist interested in custom calculators, this project offers a practical insight into how expressions are parsed and computed.

 ## Features
 - **Infix to Postfix Conversion:**